-Santa Margarita.
-Pacific Lamprey were last observed in the Santa Margarita River (De Luz Creek) in the 1930s-40s.
-Nevertheless, the drainage contains suitable habitat in extensive perennial reaches from the mouth to about Temecula, about 30 mi up from the mouth, including properties managed by Camp Pendleton Marine Base and the San Diego State Ecological Reserve (Figure 9).
+Santa Margarita - Ammocoetes were found in the Santa Margarita River in 2019-20 for the first time since last documented in 1940 (Reid and Goodman unpub. data).
+The drainage contains suitable habitat in extensive perennial reaches from the mouth to about Temecula, about 50 km up from the mouth, including properties managed by Camp Pendleton Marine Base and the San Diego State Ecological Reserve (Figure 9).

-The principal goals for this HUC are to assess possible minor barriers (Arizona crossings), to incorporate lamprey needs into the management of the lower river and to raise awareness in the local community, so that if people encounter lampreys, they will recognize the significance and avoid project designs that would impede or adversely impact lampreys were Pacific Lamprey to attempt to return to the mainstem.
+The principal goals for this HUC are to optimize lamprey passage at the Camp Pendleton weir, to assess possible minor barriers (Arizona crossings) further upstream, to incorporate lamprey needs into the management of the lower river and to raise awareness in the local community, so that if people encounter lampreys, they will recognize the significance, and will avoid project designs that would impede or adversely impact lampreys were Pacific Lamprey to attempt to return to the mainstem.

-San Luis Rey-Escondido.
-This HUC extends from the San Luis Rey in the north to Escondido Creek in the south.
+San Luis Rey-Escondido - This HUC extends from the San Luis Rey in the north to Escondido Creek in the south.
 Most coastal drainages in the HUC are relatively small and arid.

-The two largest drainages are the San Luis Rey River $(1,451 \text{ km}^2)$ and Escondido Creek (221 km^2) .
+The two largest drainages are the San Luis Rey River (1,451 km2) and Escondido Creek (221 km2).
 However, historical records of lamprey are limited to the San Luis Rey, where an ammocoete was found in 1997 (Swift and Howard 2009), and three adults were apparently observed near I-15 "a few years later" (Alan Greenwood, pers. com.).
-The mainstem San Luis Rey contains suitable habitat in perennial reaches from the mouth to around the town of Pala, CA.
+The mainstem San Luis Rey contains suitable habitat in perennial reaches from the mouth to about Pala.